swyxio/netlify-plugin-encrypted-files/README.md

 The idea is:

-0. you should have your site linked with the Netlify CLI
 1. while developing, work with your files as normal

 - before committing, run `encrypt secretcontent/**/*.md` (any file matching logic here will do)